 Annie Murphy (Schitt’s Creek)

-Prediction: “Ew, David” has become a meme and a staple on T-shirts thanks to Annie Murphy‘s portrayal of the self-absorbed, spoiled daughter of formerly wealthy parents on this little Canadian comedy that did the equivalent of “going viral” when it started streaming on Netflix.
-While she has stiff competition, we’re still standing by a prediction of newcomer Murphy for the win.
+Winner: “Ew, David” has become a meme and a staple on T-shirts thanks to Annie Murphy‘s portrayal of the self-absorbed, spoiled daughter of formerly wealthy parents on this little Canadian comedy that did the equivalent of “going viral” when it started streaming on Netflix.
+While she had stiff competition, it was sweet to see newcomer Murphy take home the win.

 Outstanding Supporting Actor in a Comedy Series